NLP / Neuro-Linguistic Programming

 ~ Buddha (The Dhammapada) ~

 What happens in a session?

 Then you may be guided into a pleasantly relaxed state and through a process of directing your mind to clearly imagine experiencing the outcome you desire.
 This includes involving as many of your senses as possible and all the positive feelings and emotions associated with this outcome.
-This programs the unconscious to institute internal and external actions to bring it about.
+This programs the unconscious to institute internal processes and external actions to bring it about.